 As a blogger, that’s exactly what I’m after.
 From the very depths of my soul, I feel the need to connect with others who, like me, find themselves questioning what they’re doing, where they’re going, what they’re thinking, and what others are thinking about what they’re doing, where they’re going, and what they’re thinking!
 Over-thinkers who know they need to slow down the conversations they’re having with themselves, get a handle on the negative self-talk, and just love themselves for who they are, without having to try so damn hard.
 That’s why I write posts like these.
-Yes, I’d love to make a living as The Wordy Mom, but first and foremost, I’m in it for the joy.
+Yes, I’d love to make a living as a blogger, but first and foremost, I’m in it for the joy.

 I need some help.
 What about you?

 Whatever you’re pursuing, if you want to get any sense of love, belonging or joy out of it, you’re going to need to get comfortable with being vulnerable.
-You’re going to have to show up without any guarantees, and ask for help without expectations.
+You’re going to have to show up without any guarantees and ask for help without expectations.
 So am I, which is why I’m making a commitment to myself right now to finally send out that email.
 Because at the end of the day, I’d rather risk being a blogger that no one likes than being a dreamer that never tried.